programmatordev/fluent-validator/README.md

 }
 ```

-Constraints autocompletion is available in IDEs like PhpStorm.
+Constraint autocompletion is available in IDEs like PhpStorm.
 The method names match Symfony constraints but with a lowercase first letter:

 - `NotBlank` => `notBlank`